darachm/fitseq/README.md

     sudo singularity build fitseq.sif Singularity.fitseq

-This is just turning the docker image into a Singularity image.
+( This is just turning the docker image into a Singularity image.
-Just so you know.
+Just so you know. )

-Run with something like:
+Then put it where you need it, and run with something like:

-    singularity exec \
+    singularity exec fitseq.sif \
-        --bind fitseq:/fitseq \
-        fitseq.sif \
         fitseq.py \
             -i testing/data/ppiseq_test_counts_1000.csv \
             -p 8 -t 0 1 2 3 4 \
             -m 20 --min-step 0.001 \
             --output-mean-fitness testing/output/test_means.csv \
             -o testing/output/test_out.csv
-            #2> testing/output/test.err

 <!--
 or, download from the github container registry like so